Old Age Security Return of Income (OASRI) Guide for Non-Residents

 Let the CRA know your new address as soon as possible to make sure any correspondence is sent to the proper address.

 To write to the CRA, send your letter to your tax centre.
-Sign the letter and include your social insurance number, individual tax number, or temporary tax number, your new address, and the date of your move.
-You may also contact the CRA.
+Include your SIN (or your ITN or TTN), your new address, the date of your move, and your signature.

 Note